A new class of traversable exponential wormhole metrics: Results and discussion

 \section{Results and discussion}

-In this paper we have formed a series of general exponential wormhole metric in isotropic coordinates.
+In this paper we have focused in forming a series of traversable exponential wormhole metric in isotropic coordinates.
 The metrics we have formulated here can be viewed as a theoretical model.
-These metrics have some interesting properties.
+Where the metrics have some interesting properties.
 They violate the Null Energy Condition(NEC).
 There are some geometric considerations showing that the wormhole throat, a compact two surface of minimal area can exist if only the NEC is violated.
-All the formulated metrics are Lorentzian and have no horizons as $g_{tt}\neq0$, again the radius of the throat comes out as $r=m$, $r = \frac{-1+\sqrt{1+4\alpha m}}{2\alpha}$, $r=\frac{-1+\sqrt{1+8\alpha m}}{4\alpha}$...etc for different types of special cases.
-But here we have imposed a constrain that $0<m<<\frac{1}{4\alpha}$ (for the radius $r = \frac{-1+\sqrt{1+4\alpha m}}{2\alpha}$) and $0<m<<\frac{1}{8\alpha}$ (for the radius $r=\frac{-1+\sqrt{1+8\alpha m}}{4\alpha}$), so that the radius at the throat can be considered as $r=r_0=m$, which are definitely some special cases for different range of $m$.
-We have also seen that all the metric components are finite and diagonal components are non zero at $r=r_0=m$.
-Again all the curvature components and scalar invariants of all the formulated metrics are finite everywhere in the exponential spacetime, most importantly they are finite at the throat and goes to zero both as $r\to\infty$ and as $r\to0$, maximum values are obtained only near the throat.
-We have constructed the metrics Eq.(\ref{(14)}), Eq.(\ref{(23)}), Eq.(\ref{(31)}) and Eq.(\ref{(32)}) as the temporal generalised exponential wormhole metrics(where the spatial component is $\exp(\frac{2m}{r}+2\alpha r)$), the metrics Eq.(\ref{(37)}), Eq.(\ref{(52)}), Eq.(\ref{(69)}) as the spatial generalised exponential wormhole metric and Eq.(\ref{(70)}), Eq.(\ref{(78)}), Eq.(\ref{(100)}), Eq.(\ref{(101)}) and Eq.(\ref{(102)}) as the generalised exponetial wormhole metric.
+All the formulated metrics are Lorentzian and have no horizons as $g_{tt}\neq0$, with the radius of the throat as $r=m$, $r = \frac{-1+\sqrt{1+4\alpha m}}{2\alpha}$, $r=\frac{-1+\sqrt{1+8\alpha m}}{4\alpha}$, $r=m+\frac{1}{\alpha}$, $r=m+\frac{2}{\alpha}$...etc for different types of special cases.
+But here we have imposed constrain conditions that $0<m<<\frac{1}{4\alpha}$ (for the radius $r = \frac{-1+\sqrt{1+4\alpha m}}{2\alpha}$), $0<m<<\frac{1}{8\alpha}$ (for the radius $r=\frac{-1+\sqrt{1+8\alpha m}}{4\alpha}$), $\alpha>>m$(for $r=m+\frac{1}{\alpha}$ and $r=m+\frac{2}{\alpha}$), so that the radius at the throat can be considered as $r=r_0=m$, which are definitely some special cases for different range of $m$.
+Interestingly we find that all the metric components are finite and diagonal components are non zero at $r=r_0=m$.
+Again on studying the curvature components and scalar invariants of all the formulated metrics, we observed that they are finite everywhere in the exponential spacetime, most importantly they are finite at the throat and goes to zero both as $r\to\infty$ and as $r\to0$, maximum values are obtained only near the throat.
+These metrics also donot possess any kind of parallelly propagated naked curvature singularity.
+Therefore they form a new class of traversable wormhole.
+We have constructed the metrics Eq.(\ref{(14)}), Eq.(\ref{(23)}), Eq.(\ref{(31)}) and Eq.(\ref{(32)}) as the general temporal exponential wormhole metrics(where the spatial component is $\exp(\frac{2m}{r}+2\alpha r)$), the metrics Eq.(\ref{(37)}), Eq.(\ref{(52)}), Eq.(\ref{(69)}) as the general spatial exponential wormhole metric and Eq.(\ref{(70)}), Eq.(\ref{(78)}), Eq.(\ref{(100)}), Eq.(\ref{(101)}) and Eq.(\ref{(102)}) as the general exponential wormhole metric.
 The radius of the throat remains the same if we keep the spatial component of the metric fixed.
 But any change in the temporal component will lead to a different throat radius.
+From the flare-out condition, it is observed that, the value of $\alpha$ should be very small compared to $m$ when the power terms $n$, $l$, $k$ etc are taken ase positive integer, on the otherhand the value of $\alpha$ should be very large when $n$, $l$, $k$ etc are considered as negative integers.